dhughes/ruby_tdd_demo/README.md

     * In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
     * No more than three balls can be rolled in tenth frame.

-\* Demo gratuitously stolen from the internet
+\* Demo gratuitously stolen from [Uncle Bob's TheBowlingGameKata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata).

 # How would you get started?